-Applications for research and outline projects as well as proposals for infrastructure projects are submitted via the SLS’ online application system.
+Applications for research and outline projects are submitted via the SLS’ online application system.

 For more information, contact Head of Research Christer Kuvaja (phone: +358 40 152 2314, firstname.lastname@example.org@ajavuk.retsirhc ).

 Project description (research and outline projects, step 1)

 The application must include a brief description of the project, written in Swedish.
 The description must not exceed 6,000 characters.
 The application is to include a description of the relevance of the project to the Swedish language, the Swedish-speaking population or Swedish cultural heritage in Finland, and an estimated budget.
 Overheads are calculated as 20 per cent of salary costs and associated salary costs.
 The project description can be structured as the applicant wishes.

 Research plan/Project plan (research and outline projects, step 2)

 The project plan must not exceed 20,000 characters.
 It must not contain tables, charts, images, or a bibliography.
 These should be enclosed as appendices to the application.

-Research projects: The project plan should be written in Swedish, or in exceptional cases in English, and should follow the Academy of Finland’s research plan guidelines.
+Research projects: The plan should be written in Swedish or English, and should follow the Academy of Finland’s research plan guidelines.

-Outline projects: The project plan is to be written in Swedish, or in some exceptional cases in English.
+Outline projects: The plan should be written in Swedish or English.
 Follow the Academy of Finland's research plan guidelines where applicable.